Make sure this part fits your vehicle

 A:

-When a carburetor develops faults after considerable mileage, it's often more cost-effective to replace the entire unit than to disassemble and replace individual components.
-However, if you choose to proceed with the rebuilding process, start by obtaining a repair kit containing the necessary gaskets and components, then follow these steps: Bend back the lockwasher tabs and remove the idle stop solenoid, followed by the larger idle stop solenoid bracket screw from the float bowl.
-Remove the clip from the upper end of the choke rod, disconnect the rod from the upper choke shaft lever, and remove it from the lower lever in the bowl.
-Drive the pump lever pivot inwards to remove the roll pin and detach the pump lever from the air horn and pump rod.
-Remove various screws retaining the air horn to the float bowl and the vacuum break hose, as well as the diaphragm unit from the bracket.
-Disconnect the choke assist spring and remove the metering rod hanger and secondary rods.
-Lift off the air horn, leaving the gasket in place, without attempting to remove air bleed or accelerating well tubes.
-If replacing the choke valve, measure it and the shaft.
-Do not remove the air valves and air valve shaft.
-Remove the pump plunger, air horn gasket, pump return spring, plastic filler over the float valve, and the power piston, noting the plastic retainer.
-Take out the metering rods from the power piston, followed by the float assembly, pull clip, fuel inlet needle, and needle seat.
-Unscrew the primary metering jets but avoid disturbing the secondary metering jets.
-Remove the discharge ball retainer and check ball, the baffle from the secondary side of the bowl, and the choke assembly, fast idle cam, intermediate choke rod, actuating lever, fuel inlet filter components, throttle body to bowl screws, throttle body, and throttle body to bowl insulator gaskets.
-Extract the pump rod from the throttle lever by rotation.
-It's not advisable to further disassemble, but if necessary, remove the idle mixture needles, pry out the plastic limiter caps, count the turns, and install replacements in the same position.
-Use new limiter caps after running adjustments.
-Clean all metal parts in a cold solvent, avoiding rubber parts, plastic components, the vacuum break assembly, or idle stop solenoid to prevent permanent damage.
-Blow clean, dry compressed air through the jets and inspect all parts for damage or wear, replacing as needed, and discard gaskets and the fuel inlet filter.
-Assembly is essentially the reverse of removal, with specific considerations, including idle mixture screw installation, float adjustment, air horn screw tightening sequence, pump lever attachment, and thorough post-reassembly settings and adjustments as previously outlined.
+If a carburetor develops problems after many miles, it is often more economical to buy a new one than to dismantle and replace the individual components.
+However, if you choose to proceed with the rebuilding process, start by obtaining a repair kit containing necessary gaskets and components.
+Then do this: Bend back the lockwasher tabs and remove the idle stop solenoid.
+After that, remove the larger idle stop solenoid bracket screw from the float bowl.
+Remove the clip from the upper end of the choke rod.
+Disconnect this rod from the upper choke shaft lever and take away it from lower lever in bowl.
+Drive pump lever pivot inward to remove roll pin and release pump lever from air horn/pump rod.
+Take out screws holding air horn to float bowl and vacuum break hose, also lift diaphragm unit off bracket.
+Disconnect choke assist spring and remove metering rod hanger/secondary rods.
+Lift off air horn leaving gasket in place without trying to remove air bleed or accelerating well tubes etc. If replacing choke valve, measure it along with shaft.
+Do not touch air valves or air valve shafts at all!
+Remove pump plunger; (also) air horn gasket; (also) pump return spring; plastic filler over float valve; power piston with plastic retainer; metering rods held by power piston; float assembly separated by pull clip; fuel inlet needle that seats into needle seat (plastic).
+Unscrew primary metering jets but don't touch secondary metering jets inside hollow tube section of casting area on top of float bowl for discharge ball retainer or check ball bottom side of bowl where it is retained as well as choke assembly/fast idle cam/intermediate choke rod/vacuum break hoses/actuating levers/fuel inlet filter components/throttle body/bowl screws holding throttle body/bowl insulator gaskets between them both i.e., bolts attaching these separate parts altogether.
+Extract pump rod from throttle lever by rotation.
+It is not recommended to disassemble further but if necessary, remove idle mixture needles and pry out plastic limiter caps etc., count the turns, and put the replacements back into same position.
+New limiter caps should be used when running adjustments.
+Allowing cold solvent to touch rubber parts, plastic components, vacuum break assembly or idle stop solenoid would be damage.
+Jets should then be blown clean dry compressed air and all parts examined for wear or damage as required with gaskets and fuel inlet filter thrown away Assembly is essentially the reverse of removal and there are some considerations to be made in this regard such as idle mixture screw installation, float adjustment, sequence of tightening air horn screws, fitting pump lever and finally post-reassembly settings with thorough checks as mentioned before.

 Posted by GMPartsGiant Specialist